 size_t *page_size)

-Setting the page size to any non-zero value turns write tracking on at that page size.
+Setting the page size to a value greater than 1 turns write tracking on at that page size.
 Setting a page size of 1 byte disables paging.

 More information for these function calls can be found in the HDF5 Reference Manual.